 Drink tea, savor life… This philosophy seems to infuse life for the Japanese, and we certainly felt it permeating the hall at the Shofuso House and Garden.
+At Shofuso you can witness a traditional Japanese Tea Ceremony as well as learning how to become a tea master in their beautiful garden.

 Nestled in Philadelphia’s Fairmount Park, the pavilion is an alluring doorway into Edo-period Japan, where everyday court life was captured in intricate brush strokes and ceramic carvings.